jaehwanahn/EmailTester/README.md

 This is not to test email address syntax.
 This application finds out a mx record of given email address and send SMTP commands including 'rcpt to:'.
-Based on the response after issuing 'rcpt to:' command, it determines whether an address is valid or not.
+Based on the response after issuing 'rcpt to:' command to corresponding exchange server, it determines whether an address is valid or not.

 ### Caveat